payzeio/laravel-payze/README.md

 ### Raw Data

-By default, when you request a payment, it will return RedirectResponse.
-You can call `raw()` function and payment request with return the original data instead of a RedirectResponse.
+By default, when you request a payment, it will return a RedirectResponse.
+You can call `raw()` function and payment request will return the original data instead of a RedirectResponse.

 ```php
 use PayzeIO\LaravelPayze\Requests\JustPay;